-Costa Rica, as part of the Central American Customs Union, also signed the RTCA on "Nutritional Labeling of Prepackaged Food Products for Human Consumption for the Population Older than 3 Years."
-This regulation was published in Costa Rica as Executive Decree 37100 COMEX-MEIC-S. This regulation requires listing nutrients such as total fat, saturated fat, carbohydrates, sodium, protein, and energetic value on prepackaged food product labels.
+Costa Rica, as part of the Central American Customs Union, also signed the RTCA on "Nutritional Labeling of Prepackaged Food Products for Human Consumption for the Population Older than 3 Years" (RTCA 67.01.07:10) in 2012.
+This regulation requires listing nutrients such as total fat, saturated fat, carbohydrates, sodium, protein, and energetic value on prepackaged food product labels.
+The Central American countries reviewed this regulation and a new version was notified to the WTO on March 15, 2024.
+The final regulation is expected to be published later in 2024 following a comment period.
+FAS/San José does not expect this new version to impact U.S. exports of subject food products.